CS3398-Sapphire-Sourcerer/Group-Project/README.md

 Adam Garcia, Brittany Torelli, Casey Sledge, Claudia Ortiz, Collin Weir, Jeremiah Burks, Kaleb Jacobson

-##	How to compile and run program
+##	Neccessary Libraries f

 The program is developed in Pycharm using flask.
-In order to compile the program, you will need the following libraries:
+You can download these libraries using the pycharm package manager which is located within your virtual environment in the project interpreter settings, or you can use the pip tool which will allow for package downloads from the command line.
+In order to run the program, you will need the following libraries:

   * Flask